-In return, we ask you to:
+If we ask you for personal information, you need to:

 - give us accurate information

-- tell us as soon as possible if there are any changes, such as a new address
+- tell us as soon as possible if there are any changes, such as a new address, when you start work or earn more

-This helps us to keep your information reliable and up to date.
+- keep your information accurate and up to date

 DWP collects information to deal with:

-- child support
+- child maintenance